This is a named option course-based program within the Industrial and Systems Engineering MS.

-By examining, designing, testing and evaluating products, environments and how people interact in it, Human Factors and Health Systems Engineering professionals can create productive, safe and satisfying environments for humans, and apply industrial and systems engineering tools and approaches to specific health care problems.
+By examining, designing, testing, and evaluating products, environments, and how people interact with them, Human Factors and Health Systems Engineering professionals can create productive, safe, and satisfying environments for humans, and apply industrial and systems engineering tools and approaches to specific health care problems.

 Is This Program Right for You?